sejohng/USTObfusSolTool/README.md

 ## Intro

-USTObfusSolTool is a Solidity code obfuscation tool designed to enhance the security of Ethereum smart contracts by applying multiple obfuscation techniques.
-The tool obfuscates Solidity code at the source level to make it more challenging for attackers or reverse engineers to analyze the code while maintaining its original functionality.
+USTObfusSolTool is a Solidity code obfuscation tool intended to enhance the security of Ethereum smart contracts by applying manifold obfuscation techniques.
+The source-level Solidity code could be obfuscated with this tool in such a way that it will be tougher for attackers or reverse engineers to understand the code while keeping intact the original functionality.

 ## Features
-- Layout Obfuscation: Renames variables, functions, and events to obscure intent.
+- **Layout Obfuscation**: Renames variables, functions, and events, in order to mask intent.
-- Dataflow Obfuscation: Introduces temporary variables, splits constants, and modifies assignment logic.
+- **Dataflow Obfuscation**: Introduces temporary variables, splits constants, and modifies assignment logic.
-- Control Flow Obfuscation: Adds fake conditions, loops, and complex conditional expressions.
+- **Control Flow Obfuscation**: Adds fake conditions, loops, and complex conditional expressions.
-- Dead Code Insertion: Inserts meaningless code to increase complexity.
+- **Dead Code Insertion**: Inserts meaningless code to increase complexity.
-- String Obfuscation: Encodes and splits strings.
+- **String Obfuscation**: Encodes and splits strings.
-- Arithmetic Obfuscation: Adds redundant calculations to arithmetic expressions.
+- **Arithmetic Obfuscation**: Adds redundant calculations to arithmetic expressions.
-- Function Obfuscation: Inlines simple functions and splits complex ones.
+- **Function Obfuscation**: Inlines simple functions and splits complex ones.
-- Comment Obfuscation: Removes existing comments and inserts misleading ones.
+- **Comment Obfuscation**: Removes existing comments and inserts misleading ones.
-- Hash-Based Obfuscation: Converts variable and function names into hashed identifiers.
+- **Hash-Based Obfuscation**: Converts variable and function names into hashed identifiers.

 ## Usage